gottesmm/swift/docs/SemanticARC.md

 dominators is too expensive for normal use, they could be used on specific verification bots and used when triaging bugs.

+[EE]
+When looking at semantic ARC in terms of local RCs (see my comment above), the verifier is very simple.
+It's a dataflow algorithm, which ensures that the local RCs are consistent at block entries for all RC roots.
+It's similar to what we do to check proper nesting of alloc_stacks.

+Beside that, I didn't understand what algorithm you propose (what is "disproving joint dominance")?

 This guarantees via each instruction's interface that each +1 is properly balanced by a -1 and that no +1 is balanced multiple times along any path through the program... that is the program is ARC correct = ).

 ### Elimination of Memory Locations from High Level SIL

+[EE] Things get confusing for me starting from here.
+Let's discuss this in person.

 ## Semantic ARC Based Optimization